-Then, early Wednesday morning, shopkeepers and business owners along the Plaza Mayor of the town set about covering windows and doors in preparation for the upcoming street brawl.
-Large trucks rumble up the cobblestone streets and arrive in the crowd-filled square ready to unload their haul of tomatoes for the crowd to use.
-Like many parties, this one doesn’t begin until the sound of an exploding bottle rocket lets the crowd know it is time to start throwing.
-On the back of the trucks there are townspeople unloading the tomatoes and pelting the crowd with some of the 120 tons of sloppy, squishy tomatoes trucked in from Chilches in Castellon.
+In the early morning of the last Wednesday in August, shopkeepers and business owners along the Plaza Mayor set about covering windows and doors in preparation for what’s to come.
+Large trucks rumble up the cobblestone streets and arrive in the crowd-filled square ready to unload their haul of tomatoes to be used as ammunition.
+Like many Spanish fiestas, La Tomatina begins with the sound of an exploding bottle rocket

-Dressed in clothing doomed for the recycling bin, more than 20,000 revelers find the nearest target to hit or anything else that strays within range of their hand-crushed veggie blobs.
-Soon the streets are awash in seeds, pulp and tomato guts that will shortly leave the cobblestoned streets spotless—thanks to the acidity of the tomatoes—after being hosed down with water.
-This insanity ensues for exactly one hour until it ends the same way it began—with the sound of a bottle rocket.
+that will shortly leave the cobblestoned streets spotless — thanks to the acidity of the tomatoes — after being hosed down with water.
+This insanity ensues for exactly one hour until it ends the same way it began — with the sound of a bottle rocket.

-If you plan on visiting the Tomatina be aware that you must now pay a municipal tax to participate which you can purchase beforehand.
-Because this fiesta has increased in popularity, there is now a limit to people that can participate (20,000).
-Also for those taking part in the Tomatina and would like to take some pictures for posterity, remember: anyone with a camera will be considered a prime target.
-You have been warned!
+If you plan on participating in this epic battle, be aware that there is now a limit to people that can participate (20,000), so book your spot ahead of time.
+Also, if you’re thinking of taking pictures for posterity, remember: anyone with a camera will be considered a prime target.

-- Celebrated on the last Wednesday of the month of August.
+- It takes place on the last Wednesday of every August.

-- Surprinsingly only 8% of the participants Spanish.
-The countries with most participants are: Australia, Japan, United Kingdom and USA
+- Surprisingly, only 8% of participants are Spanish.
+The countries with the most tomateros are Australia, Japan, Great Britain, and the US.